dankamongmen/notcurses/doc/man/man3/notcurses_lines.3.md

 upper-left corner at the cursor's current position, and its lower-right corner at **ystop**, **xstop**.

+Box- and line-drawing is unaffected by a plane's scrolling status.

 # RETURN VALUES

 **ncplane_format** returns -1 if either **ystop** or **xstop** is less than the